 Retirement account beneficiary designations

-Parents with children should review with their Florida lawyer what documents in addition to life insurance should have a specific beneficiary designations.
+Parents with children should review with their Florida lawyer what documents in addition to life insurance should have specific beneficiary designations.
 IRAs and 401Ks, for example, should name the beneficiary (the other parent of the children normally).
 That way the funds can pass directly to the beneficiary without the need for probate.

 It may be advisable for the parents to create a trust account for their children.
 There are several key benefits to a trust agreement